Ben McAdams: Elections

-In November 2011 McAdams announced his campaign to succeed Peter Corroon as mayor of Salt Lake County, Utah.
-On November 6, 2012, McAdams was elected with 54% of the vote, defeating Republican nominee Mark Crockett.
+In November 2011, McAdams announced his campaign to succeed Peter Corroon as mayor of Salt Lake County, Utah.
+McAdams was elected, on November 6, 2012, defeating Republican nominee Mark Crockett 54% to 45%.
 McAdams resigned from the state senate before taking office as mayor.

 McAdams was mentioned as a potential candidate in Utah's 2016 Senate race or Utah's 2016 gubernatorial race, but did not run for either position.
-He was reelected to a second term as Salt Lake County Mayor in November 2016 with 59% of the vote.
+He was reelected to a second term as Salt Lake County Mayor in November 2016 59% to 41%.

 Homelessness

 McAdams was tasked by the Utah Legislature to select a location for a new homeless shelter in Salt Lake County, outside of Salt Lake City.
 According to the Deseret News, the task was considered politically damaging, as strong local opposition was expected regardless of the ultimate shelter location.
 McAdams recommended South Salt Lake, and was opposed by Cherie Wood, the city's mayor.
 Previously, Draper mayor Troy Walker had volunteered two sites for the shelter in Draper, before rescinding the offer under public pressure.

 Before making his recommendation, McAdams spent two nights on the streets of Salt Lake City, posing as a homeless person to gather information.
 Although tasked with recommending a site for the shelter, McAdams pledged to not support the center's groundbreaking unless the Utah Legislature passes a bill to create a pool of revenue from other cities to help with funding.

-McAdams has called for a "radically different approach ... to address homelessness," and has called homelessness a "stubborn and complex social challenge."
+McAdams has called for a "radically different approach ... to address homelessness", and has called homelessness a "stubborn and complex social challenge".

 Taxes and budgets

-In 2014 McAdams supported the renewal of a Zoos, Arts, and Parks (ZAP) tax in Salt Lake County.
+In 2014, McAdams supported the renewal of a Zoos, Arts, and Parks (ZAP) tax in Salt Lake County.
 The ZAP tax amounts to 1 cent on every $10 spent.
 It partially funds more than 190 county arts and cultural organizations, as well as 30 parks and recreation facilities, including Hogle Zoo, Tracy Aviary, the Loveland Living Planet Aquarium, and others.
 The tax was approved by voters in 2014, with nearly 77% of county voters in favor.

 McAdams's proposed 2018 county budget was passed by the County Council on a 5–4 vote.
 The opposition was due to an overrun of $367,000 over the preliminary budget request (of $1.3 billion) that McAdams had submitted previously.
 Included in the budget were funds for a partial opening of Oxbow Jail, a 2.5 percent pay raise for county employees, and funds for new libraries.

 McAdams proposed a county budget for 2019 that included additional funds over previous years' budgets for public safety, including funds to fully open Oxbow Jail, and to help the local sheriff hire and retain public safety officers.
 The budget would not include a tax increase, and McAdams has said that overall new requests were reduced by around $18 million.
 After some modifications, the Salt Lake County Council passed the budget unanimously.